 Do deer killing programs solve conflicts with deer?

-Sometimes communities respond to deer conflicts with killing programs to reduce deer “overpopulation,” to protect trees, shrubs and gardens, and to prevent vehicle collisions and Lyme disease.
+Sometimes communities respond to deer conflicts with killing programs in an attempt to reduce deer “overpopulation,” protect trees, shrubs and gardens, prevent deer vehicle collisions and/or Lyme disease.
 These usually don’t work.
-There’s no correlation between deer densities and the number of deer conflicts.
-A comprehensive approach using non-lethal methods will be most effective in reducing.
-Communities should study the problem.
-They shouldn’t assume there are too many deer.
+There is no correlation between deer densities and the number of deer conflicts.
+A comprehensive approach using non-lethal methods will be most effective.
+Communities should study the problem and not just assume there are too many deer.
 People and deer can peacefully coexist.

 Deer kills do not keep deer numbers down